 - 1. Title Page: Containing name and contact information of faculty member applying for sabbatical (including department and college); date of submission; and a descriptive title for the project, not to exceed 180 characters - 2.
-Statement: A description of purpose(s) and nature of the sabbatical leave, intelligible to

-- persons not familiar with the area of scholarship (limit one page) - 3.
-Objectives: A list of objectives that further define the purpose(s) for the sabbatical leave - 4.
+Statement: A description of purpose(s), significance, and nature of the sabbatical leave, intelligible to persons not familiar with the area of professional development (limit one page) - 3.
+Objectives/Outcomes: A list of clearly written and measurable project objectives/ outcomes - 4.
 Location: The location(s) at which leave will be taken - 5.
-Activities: Activities to be pursued during the sabbatical leave - 6.
+Design, Methods/Activities: Description of the design and methods/activities to accomplish the proposed objectives/outcomes - 6.
 Time Line: A detailed time line for activities proposed in # 5 above, including start and end dates of the sabbatical - 7.
 Rationale: The rationale for using a sabbatical leave to pursue these activities - 8.
-Outcomes: A statement of anticipated outcomes, including an explanation of how the sabbatical leave will increase individual effectiveness or produce academically or socially useful results - 9.
-Alliances: A written statement from collaborators (if any), documenting the scope and duration of the collaboration letters should be included in the appendix - 10.
-Expenses: An outline of anticipated sabbatical-related expenses and financial compensation including external funding - 11.
-Research Approval: If approval from either an IACUC or IRB will be required, specification that approval will be sought; (see SIX, III, B above) - 12.
+Alliances: A written statement from collaborators (if any), documenting the scope and duration of the collaboration letters should be included in the appendix - 9.
+Expenses: An outline of anticipated sabbatical-related expenses and financial compensation including external funding - 10.
+Research Approval: If approval from either an IACUC or IRB will be required, specification that approval will be sought; (see SIX, III, B above) - 11.
 Curriculum Vitae: Limited to six (6) pages and featuring accomplishments supporting the faculty member's ability to complete the sabbatical project

-The faculty member's Dean will not support proposals that do not comply with these guidelines.
+The Dean and Provost will not support proposals that do not comply with these guidelines.